woods03/AP_FA2/warehouse/README.md

 - After cloning u will have to configure/build the makefile setting according to what u like to run.
 We do this by changing the build target, therefor we have 2 options:

-1: Build target [Test]: this consists of a certain amount of testcases validating the system work and is often used during the making of the program.
+1: Build target [Test]: this consists of a certain amount of testcases validating the system works and is used during the making of the program to test functions.

 2: Build target [Main]: this consists of a showcase where the working and all functions will be shown as an example of how it works.